bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-03-07-Python-for-PHP-Developers-Part-1.md

 ```

-### Everything is an Object - FINISH THIS
+### Everything is an Object

 ### Data Types

-Python has quite a few native data types compared to PHP.
+Python has quite a few built-in data types compared to PHP.
 Some will feel familiar.
 Others, not so much.

 There's 14 data types in total vs PHP's 6 or so, so half of them will feel foreign.